Weather Forecast: Mainly Fair In All Over Nepal

-With the impact of westernly disturbance, there will be Mainly fair throughout the country.
-Kathmandu Valley’s rest of the country’s tempreture is dropping with chilling cold.
+With the impact of westernly disturbance, there will be mainly fair throughout the country.
+Simillary, there will be fair in Kathmandu Valley.

 There will be mainly fair throughout the country tonight.